 1. Be the First to Give a Treat

 Every time your kids go to a door to “get” a treat, surprise the giver with a give!
 Arm your kids with a treat to give to every door the knock on.

 If your kids are anything like mine they come home with more candy than any one person should every eat.
 Plan a day that you will go to an area of your city that you can give the candy away to those in need.
 It could be a homeless center, a soup kitchen or in the case of most larger cities you could go hand them out yourselves to those living on the street along with a big smile.

 The school my children attend have come up with a great way to give with Halloween candy.
 The schools asks every child to donate some of their Halloween candy ( a great way for your kids to learn to give) and turns them into Christmas crackers for families in need.
 All the children participate in making the holiday crackers (super easy using toilet paper roles and wrapping paper) which are then delivered to families ready for Christmas Day.

 Here at 365give we see the opportunity to give every day.
 Halloween is no exception!
+Giving on Halloween does create a kinder, happier world.
 In fact we hope this will inspire you to teach your kids to give.
 It doesn’t cost you a dime only a little time.

 We want to hear your ideas and how you give the Halloween.
 Sign up as a member today!
 Give, share and inspire our global community.

 Be the change you want to see in the world 1 give, 1 day at a time.